otrack/cloud-computing-infrastructures/setup/README.md

 	kubectl create -f kube-flannel.yaml

-After a minute, check that the nodes are ready by typing `ubectl get nodes`.
+After a minute, check that the nodes are ready by typing `kubectl get nodes`.
 You should observe something of that form.

     NAME          STATUS    AGE       VERSION